'50s progression: Variations

 As with any other chord progression, there are many possible variations, for example turning the dominant or V into a V^{7}, or repeated I–vi progression followed by a single IV–V progression.
 A very common variation is having ii substitute for the subdominant, IV, creating the progression I–vi–ii–V (a variant of the circle progression) and thus the ii–V–I turnaround.

 Variations include switching the vi and the IV chord to create I–IV–vi–V, as is used in "More Than a Feeling" by Boston and "She Drives Me Crazy" by Fine Young Cannibals.
 This is also similar to the I–V–vi–IV progression.

 The harmonic rhythm, or the pace at which the chords occur, may be varied including two beats (half-measure) per chord, four (full measure or bar), eight (two measures), and eight beats per chord except for IV and V^{(7)} which get four each.

 "Sleep Walk" by Santo & Johnny uses a similar progression, with the IV replaced by its parallel minor iv for an overall progression of I–vi–iv–V.

+Other variations of this chord progression used in popular music include the similar ii–V–I–vi and IV–V–I–vi.
+Examples of songs that used them include “Vanish into You” by Lady Gaga and “White Mercedes” by Charli XCX.